rm-hull/luma.oled/README.md

 also acceptable, at 12 FPS when drawing 10 filled circles and printing a line of text in each frame (see the bounce.py example).

-First, import and initialise the device:
+First, import the library and PIL:

 ```python
 import oled.device